Auditorio de Tenerife Adán Martín is in Santa Cruz de Tenerife, Avda de la Constitución 1, CP 38003

 Can I bring my children?

-You can come to the Auditorio de Tenerife on your own or in the company of your loved ones.
-It is a place where you can share experiences through our different offers.
+Enjoy Auditorio de Tenerife on your own or with your loved ones.
+It is a place to share and experience together the different shows in our programme.

 What time do doors and the cafeteria open?